The Foreign Investment Regulation Review: Bulgaria

 Bulgarian merger control legislation is basically in line with EU merger control regime and applies equally to foreign and domestic mergers.
 The Commission for Protection of Competition has general powers to assess notifiable mergers under the Bulgarian merger control regime, but additional regulatory clearance may be required in the strongly regulated sectors such as banking, energy, financial services and insurance.

-In relation to the covid-19 pandemic and with the intention of curtailing the expected economic downturn, the government has also adopted a number of measures to stimulate economic activity and to preserve the current business climate.
+In relation to the covid-19 pandemic and with the intention of curtailing the projected economic downturn, the government has also adopted a number of measures to stimulate economic activity and to preserve the current business climate.
 Key among these is state financial aid for employers, amounting to compensation of 60 per cent of employees' remuneration and social security payments.
 Further legislative amendments have also resulted in the reduction of VAT from 20 per cent to 9 per cent for certain industry sectors, namely restaurants and catering services, baby foods and nappies, printed books and accommodation in hotels, campsites and similar establishments.
 In addition, small and microenterprises are entitled to apply for non-refundable state financial aid through various government incentive programs.
 In some cases, the allocation of the state financial aid is dependent on certain pre-pandemic economic parameters implemented by enterprises.

-1 Nikolay Kolev is a counsel and Trayan Targov is an associate and Atanas Grigorov is a junior associate at Boyanov & Co.
+1 Trayan Targov is an associate and Atanas Grigorov is a junior associate at Boyanov & Co.

 6 US International Trade Administration (export.gov), Bulgaria Country Commercial Guide, Bulgaria – Information and Communications Technologies, Overview, available at: https://www.export.gov/apex/article2?id=Bulgaria-Information-and-Communications-Technologies (accessed on 25 June 2021).

 7 On 19 March 2019 the EU adopted Regulation (EU) 2019/452 establishing a framework for the screening of foreign direct investments into the EU to create a system to cooperate and exchange information on investments from non-EU countries that may affect security or public order.